SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

 source: [[KBhPHYS201QuantumWorldBookNotesIndex]]
 ---

-# How Small is Small?
+# Large
+ - Scientific notation is required due to how small particles are